WindieChai/confluence-wiki-mcp-server-extension/README.md

 After completing these steps, your Cursor will be able to fetch content from your Confluence Wiki through the MCP Server.

-**Note**: Make sure your Confluence Wiki credentials are correct and you have proper access permissions to the Wiki pages.
+**Note**: Your credentials are stored securely in an encrypted file and are never exposed in VSCode settings.